AD-SDL/ur_module/README.md

 ## Overview

-The `ur_module` repository is a comprehensive package that includes a UR driver and a REST node for Universal Robots (UR).
-This module is designed to provide a robust and flexible interface for controlling UR robots, offering a variety of control interfaces for different use cases.
-The repository supports initialization via the UR dashboard, motion control using URx, and end-effector management.
+The `ur_module` repository is a comprehensive robotics control package centered around a modernized **UR Interface**.
+It replaces the legacy driver system with a Python-based interface built on `madsci` infrastructure and includes tooling for motion control, tool management, and integration with external systems.
+It supports direct robot control through UR Dashboard and URX, and also provides keyboard-based teleoperation.

 ## Features

-### UR Driver Package
+### UR Interface Package

-The UR driver package in this repository encompasses various remote interfaces to enable comprehensive control over the UR robot.
-The supported interfaces include:
+The UR interface offers a unified API to:

-1. **Initialization via UR Dashboard:**
+1. **Initialize Robot via UR Dashboard**
-   - Seamless integration with the UR dashboard for easy initialization.
-   - Dashboard Server features include loading and playing URP programs, power on and off, querying robot status, and setting operational modes.
+   - Power on/off
+   - Load and run `.urp` programs
+   - Set operational modes
+   - Clear faults

-2. **Motion Control using URx:**
+2. **Motion Control Using Updated URX**
-   - URx features provide precise control over robot motion.
+   - Cartesian and joint-space control
+   - Speed and acceleration tuning
+   - Safe motion state checking

-3. **End-Effector Management:**
+3. **Tool Control**
    - Support for a variety of end-tools, including:
      - Robotiq Gripper (Modbus TCP/IP)
      - TriContenent Pipette (RS485)